 Have you checked your mail today?
-If so, you have probably answered the first part of this article.
+If so, you have probably proven the first part of this article.

 That is: Direct Mail is factually alive.
-If you have checked your mailbox, at home or in the office, you have already seen firsthand some samples of current direct mail.
-From a pre-approved credit card application to some catalogs and menus from local restaurants, among many others.
-And most of them, if not all, addressed to your full name (sometimes to the wrong one).
-Indeed, this already sixty-something direct marketing channel is not only alive but getting stronger, thanks to its coordination with digital marketing platforms.
+If you have checked your mailbox, at home or in the office, you have already seen firsthand examples of current direct mail.
+From a pre-approved credit card application to catalogs and menus from local restaurants, among many others.
+And most of them, if not all, addressed with your full name (sometimes the wrong one).
+Indeed, this already sixty-something-year-old form of direct marketing is not only alive but getting stronger, thanks to its coordination with digital marketing platforms.

-Of course a big part of Direct Mail ends being discarded, thrown away in a garbage bin, but those that happen to “go through” are truly efficient.
+Of course, a big part of Direct Mail ends up being discarded -thrown into a garbage bin- but those that happen to “go through” are truly efficient.

 And that rise is even more remarkable if compared to other more popular direct marketing channels, like email marketing, with an average response rate of 1% for both House and Prospect Lists.
 In fact, letter-sized Direct Mail’s average response rate in 2018 was 15.1% (the best Direct Mail performer based on lead generation).